facebookarchive/cargo-guppy/tools/hakari/README.md

 * Omitting some packages on some environments
 * Only including a subset of packages in the final result (e.g. unifying core packages like `syn` but not any others)
-* Automating the creation of `workspace-hack` packages
 * Support for alternate registries (depends on
   [Cargo issue #9052](https://github.com/rust-lang/cargo/issues/9052))
-* A command-line interface

 These features will be added as time permits.